tessia-project/tessia-baselib/doc/developers/documentation.md

 In this case, make sure you have mkdocs installed on your system.

 Regardless of the option you choose (gitlab web interface or mkdocs locally), remember to visualize your changes with both options to make sure the markdown you used works on both.
-For example, If you did your work using gitlab, then start mkdocs server and review the documentation locally with your browser.
+For example, if you did your work using gitlab, then start mkdocs server and review the documentation locally with your browser.
 If you used mkdocs, you can push your branch and browse the files on gitlab before creating the merge request.

 ## Building